gatling/gatling/src/docs/content/guides/debugging/index.md

 lead: "Debug Gatling by printing session values or with logback"
 date: 2021-04-20T18:30:56+02:00
 lastmod: 2021-04-20T18:30:56+02:00
-weight: 003120
+weight: 0030
-draft: true
 ---

-## Print Session Values
+## Printing Session Values

 Print all the values within a session with this function literal.